jacksimmons/ecm2423-maze-solver/README.txt

 [MAZE_FILE] default: "maze-Easy.txt"
     The name of any maze file under the mazes folder, that you want solved.
+    Additionally, the following phrases can be used as shortcuts for the 4 default mazes:
+    "E" - maze-Easy.txt
+    "M" - maze-Medium.txt
+    "L" - maze-Large.txt
+    "VL" - maze-VLarge.txt

 [ALGORITHM] default: "dfs"
     The search algorithm to use, as one lowercase word; "astar" or "dfs".